Backstage

 Computer Control:

 With all the lights and power in place comes the real challenge: synchronizing them to music.
 Doing so requires a way to interface the lights with a computer, and a way to program the computer with a set of commands to tell the lights what to do (and when to do it).
-The electronics necessary to make this happen consist of 224 channels of D-Light controllers running the new open source DMX firmware.
+The electronics necessary to make this happen consist of D-Light controllers running the open source DMX firmware.
 The software which controls the lights is known as Aurora (we wrote it).
 Each song takes about 10 hours of time to synchronize to music.
-The music is transmitted to visitor's FM radios by a low power FM transmitter (FCC part 15 compliant) on an empty FM station.
+The music is transmitted to visitor's FM radios by a low power FM transmitter on an empty FM station.

 Channel Counts (how we've grown):